ccdc-opensource/commit-hooks/README.md

-This repository contains files that can be used as local git hooks and a github action.
+This repository contains files that can be used as a github action and local git hooks.

 It does a few checks on source codes to ensure compliance with some general CCDC coding standard.

+The commit will be flagged if it includes text files with:

+* File name that does meet Windows filename requirement
+* CRLF line endings
+* NO NOT MERGE or DO NOT COMMIT
+* Trailing whitespaces
+* Tabs
+* Missing terminating newline for certain files
+* Certain C++ #include patterns and std::exception

 # Github action